Skip to content

 • Link-in-Bio Page — create a mini landing page with links to your house rules, local attractions map, checkout form, review link, and WiFi info — all from one QR code.

 • Google Review QR Code — place near the exit so departing guests can easily leave a Google review.
-Great for vacation rental businesses that rely on search visibility.
+Great for vacation rental (or restaurant) businesses that rely on search visibility.

 Many Superhost properties include 3-4 QR codes throughout the space, each serving a different purpose.
 QRLynx's free Starter plan includes unlimited static QR codes, so you can create as many as you need at no cost.